 Sabre vs. Reciprocating Saws

 If the original terminology wasn't confusing enough, the term sabre saw was also sometimes used for the reciprocating saw.
-These saws are available from a number of manufacturers and are sometimes commonly referred to as a "Sawzall"—the trademarked name for this type of saw that is manufactured by the Milwaukee Electric Tool Company.
+These saws are available from several manufacturers and are sometimes commonly referred to as a "Sawzall"—the trademarked name for this type of saw that is manufactured by the Milwaukee Electric Tool Company.
 A reciprocating saw is most often used in demolition and construction and sees little use for fine woodworking.
 Fortunately, this labeling confusion has largely disappeared, and the term reciprocating saw is now the standard name for this type of demolition saw.

 Sabre Saws and Jigsaws Today

 Today, we have lost most of the early distinctions between handheld sabre saws and handheld jig saws.
 Any type of handheld saw with a short reciprocating blade attached on one side only can be called either a sabre saw or jig saw—the choice of names is really up to the manufacturer.
 However, most saws of this description now on the market are called jigsaws.
 The evolution to one word probably stems from the natural formation of compound words, or two words becoming one.
 A jigsaw sold today may or may not include the rotating handle on top of the tool.

 Meanwhile, the naming of tabletop versions of these tools also has simplified; they are now universally known as scroll saws.
 And whether you call them jigsaws, jig saws, or saber saws, they're all children of the scroll saw and do pretty much the same thing: make nice curved cuts in wood (as well as plastic, metal, and almost any other material).